Mr-Coxall/Microbit-Christmas-Decoration/lesson-02.md

 ![micro:bit attached to micro USB cable image](https://raw.githubusercontent.com/Mr-Coxall/Microbit-Christmas-Decoration/master/docs/static/connect-micro-bit.png)

-Last time we went over what is a micro:bit attached to the computer:
+Last time we went over:
 - what is a micro:bit
 - attaching the micro:bit to the computer
 - connecting the micro:bit to the computer
-- writing a program
+- wrote a program
 - flashing it to the micro:bit
+- ran the program on the micro:bit

 ## Now let's connect and attach the micro:bit @showhint

 ![micro:bit connecting image](https://raw.githubusercontent.com/Mr-Coxall/Microbit-Christmas-Decoration/master/docs/static/pair.png)

-Let's get the micro:bit connected to the computer:
+Let's get the micro:bit connected to the computer again:
 - plug the micro:bit into the micro USB cable
 - plug the other end into the computer
 - click the "..." at the bottom left of the screen, next to the "Download" button